 Can I Buy You A Cup Of Coffee And Pick Your Brain?

 Don’t say this!
 The person you have approached for free help; the one who has information and years of knowledge you value so much, may almost certainly have some type of course for sale or paid coaching and training programs they offer.
 Or if they are a professional like a real estate attorney, they charge for their services too.
-While they are probably more than willing to answer some specific questions or give you some guidance occasionally, they are not willing to “give away the store for free”.
+While they are probably more than willing to answer some specific questions or offer some guidance occasionally, they aren’t willing to “give away the store for free”.
 That doesn’t pay their mortgage.